 Tip: Don’t pocket the money that refinancing frees up every month.
 Instead, use it to create an emergency fund.
 Once that’s set up, use the money as prepayment against your home loan or to boost retirement savings.

-Apply for a balance transfer card if your credit is in good shape or call a card provider to ask if they would be interested in offering you a balance transfer option on an existing card.
-Balance transfers work when you can transfer higher-interest credit card debt to a card with lower interest rates.
-Some balance transfer cards offer 0% APR for a year or two on new balance transfers for new account holders.
+Apply for a balance transfer card if your credit is in good shape, or call a card provider to ask if they’d be interested in offering you a balance transfer option on an existing card.
+This lets you transfer higher-interest credit card debt to a card with lower interest rates.
+Some balance transfer cards offer 0% APR for six to eighteen months on balance transfers for new account holders.

 Tip: Keep your old credit card accounts open for extra benefits to your credit score.
 It helps your credit utilization rates and credit age.
-But if you use those accounts, you could end up back in debt again.
+But avoid using those accounts unless you have the money to pay them immediately.

 Tip: Consider this option as a last resort loan or if you have some money coming in soon, such as from a tax return.
 If you can pay the money back within a month or two, you don’t have as much to lose.